cognitedata/cognite-synthetic-tags/README.md

 ##### `Tag.calc` is a Shorthand

-`Tag.calc` (not to be confused with `Tag.apply`) is provided as a convenience method and for a more readable syntax.
+`Tag.calc` is provided as a convenience method and for a more readable syntax.
 It is equivalent to `Tag.apply` with a single argument:

 ``` python